nataneb32/Suiso/README.md

 It's the client and the one that is willing to watch the courses.

 ### Sellers
-They make and sell courses in this platform.
+They make and sell courses in this platform. they are also a user.

 ### Courses
 It's the product made by the sellers.